Current Ministry Location – Panama

 Sister Rebecca has reached so many people around the world in so many different capacities.
 She worked primarily in training others towards an awareness and understanding of their life realities.
 She facilitated their active participation in the shaping of lives and communities.

-Sister Rebecca received a Master’s in Education degree with a focus on Development Education from the Center for International Studies of the University of Massachusetts at Amherst in 1986.
+After returning to the United States 1985-89, Sister Rebecca earned a Master of Arts in Education degree with a focus on Development Education from the Center for International Studies of the University of Massachusetts at Amherst in 1986.
 She served several years as vocation minister for the Congregation before returning to Kenya.

 As part of a pastoral team in Bura-Tana, Kenya, Sister Rebecca coordinated the training of village health workers, trained youth and women leaders, and participated in small Christian communities.
 During her year in Nairobi, she trained refugees in business management skills and helped to set up a day center for people living with HIV/AIDS.